muhammedakcal/OrangeHRM/README.md

 ```bash
   cd my-project
 ```

-Open Project and Install dependencies(Maven will take care of this process)
+Install dependencies by opening the project and installing the dependencies.
+(Maven will handle this for you.)

-- PLease use Gherking Plugins in Intelij to run test from feature file.
+- Please use Intelij's Gherking Plugins to execute tests from feature files.

-- Settings->Plugins-> Gherking, Cucumber for Java
+- Gherking, Cucumber for Java (Settings->Plugins)

-- Make sure that you installed java, maven and Google Chrome
+- Verify that you have Java, Maven, and Google Chrome installed.

-- Run Project by clickin on the icon file in feature files( Ideally Usage IDE: Intelij)
+- Launch the project by double-clicking the icon file under the feature files ( Ideally Usage IDE: Intelij)

 ## Reports

-The test report will be availabe after the text execeution.
-You can see the report in the url that can be found at the end of the 'Run' Section
+- After the text has been processed, the test report will be available.
+The report can be seen using the link mentioned at the bottom of the 'Run' Section.

 ## Feedback

-If you have any feedback, please reach out to me muhammedzahidakcal@gmail.com
+- If you have any feedback, please reach out to me muhammedzahidakcal@gmail.com